skwisgaarr8-9/skwisgaarr8-9/README.md

 - 🔭 I’m currently working on a movie database for bad movies.
 Look for updates soon!

-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning NextJS
-- 📚 I want to learn NextJS
+- 📚 I want to learn how to effortlessly host on AWS or Azure

 - 💬 Ask me about JavaScript or React